15 Best True Crime Podcasts in 2026 (Can't Stop Listening)

 Casefile True Crime podcast artwork

 An Australian podcast with an anonymous host, Casefile stands out for its meticulous research and respectful treatment of victims.
-It covers international cases that other podcasts miss, with episodes ranging from 30 minutes to multi-part deep dives.
+It covers international cases that other podcasts miss entirely — from Australian cold cases to European mysteries.
+Episodes range from 30 minutes to multi-part deep dives that can span 4+ hours.
+The narration is calm and deliberate, letting the facts speak for themselves.

 My Favorite Murder podcast artwork

 Karen Kilgariff and Georgia Hardstark blend true crime with comedy in a way that shouldn't work but absolutely does.
-Their conversational style and genuine friendship make heavy topics more approachable.
+Their conversational style and genuine friendship make heavy topics more approachable, and they coined the phrase "stay sexy, don't get murdered."
 The show has spawned live tours, books, and an entire podcast network.
+Start with the earlier episodes to see how the format evolved.

 Morbid podcast artwork

 Alaina Urquhart and Ash Kelley cover everything from well-known serial killers to obscure historical cases.
-Alaina's background as an autopsy technician adds a forensic edge you won't find elsewhere.
+Alaina's background as an autopsy technician adds a forensic edge you won't find elsewhere — she can explain cause of death and evidence collection in a way that makes the science accessible.
 Episodes mix deep research with genuine banter between the hosts.

 Sword and Scale podcast artwork

 Hosted by Mike Boudet, Sword and Scale uses real audio from 911 calls, courtroom recordings, and interviews to tell stories that are unsettling and hard to forget.
+The production quality is exceptional, with raw audio woven into the narrative in a way that puts you right in the middle of the case.
 It doesn't shy away from the darkest cases, so it's not for the faint-hearted.

 True Crime Obsessed podcast artwork

 Patrick Hinds and Gillian Pensavalle recap true crime documentaries with sharp commentary and genuine laughs.
 If you've just watched a Netflix doc and need someone to debrief with, this is your podcast.
-They balance humour with respect for the cases brilliantly.
+They balance humour with respect for the cases, and their chemistry makes every episode feel like catching up with friends who happen to be obsessed with the same shows you are.

 Last Podcast On The Left podcast artwork

 Ben Kissel, Marcus Parks, and Henry Zebrowski tackle serial killers, cults, and the paranormal with deep research wrapped in dark comedy.
-Episodes are long, chaotic, and incredibly well-researched.
+Marcus does the heavy lifting on research — the show's multi-part series on figures like Jim Jones and the Donner Party are genuinely comprehensive.
+Episodes are long, loud, and occasionally chaotic, but the research is always thorough.
 If you want true crime that doesn't take itself too seriously, start here.

 Wake up to a mystery